ANIML SC 2501WT - Genes and Inheritance II

 Formative & Summative Throughout

 Assessment Item Requirement for hurdle Is additional assessment available if student

 Details of additional assessment, if known Final

-Team-Based Learning Test (Total weighting 10%): The 3 x 0.5 hour TBL tests will cover material presented throughout the semester to assist students with gauging their level of understanding thus far.
-These tests are taken both individually and as a team.
+Mid-term tests (Total weighting 10%): The 2 x 0.5 hour TBL tests will cover material presented in the first 4 and 10 weeks of lectures to assist students with gauging their level of understanding thus far.

-Group oral presentation (Total weighting 10%): students will present a 10 minute presentation in groups on the use of genetics and DNA biotechnologies in agriculture, animal science or medical science and address questions on their topic.
+Oral presentation (Total weighting 7%): students will present a 10 minute presentation in pairs on the use of genetics and DNA biotechnologies in agriculture, animal science or medical science and address questions on their topic.
 Students are assessed by tutors and peers.

 If an extension is not applied for, or not granted then a penalty for late submission will apply.
 A penalty of 10% of the value of the assignment for each calendar day that the assignment is late (i.e. weekends count as 2 days), up to a maximum of 50% of the available marks will be applied.
 This means that an assignment that is 5 days late or more without an approved extension can only receive a maximum of 50% of the marks available for that assignment.

 Grades for your performance in this course will be awarded in accordance with the following scheme:

 M10 (Coursework Mark Scheme) Grade Mark Description FNS Fail No Submission F 1-49 Fail P 50-64 Pass C 65-74 Credit D 75-84 Distinction HD 85-100 High Distinction CN Continuing NFE No Formal Examination RP Result Pending